GraphicsAndroid65/Employee_Management_library-c-/README.md

 ## Acknowledgments

-We would like to thank our college and instructor for guiding us through the Web Technology subject and giving us the opportunity to learn by creating this project.
+We would like to thank our college and instructor for guiding us through the C++ & Data Structure subject and giving us the opportunity to learn by creating this project.